 Event Triggers Approvals and/or Forms Where to Send Information Long-Term Discharges Upon discharge of long-term stay more than 6 months Status Change Form (SC-1) indicating member is long term with "Senior Care Options member" or "One Care member" clearly written on form.
 Appropriate boxes on form should be checked and a physician's signature is required.
-MassHealth Enrollment Center 45-47 Spruce Street Chelsea, MA 02150 Fax 617-889-3285 and fax a copy to Commonwealth Care Alliance at 617-830-0534 Status Changes E.g., when a member meets the MMQ significant change criteria or member is changing from short- term to long-term status a) MMQ a) Electronic submission of MMQ through MassHealth system and fax a copy to Commonwealth Care Alliance at 617-830-0534 b) MDS 3.0 b) Submit MDS 3.0 to clinical coordinator via fax to Commonwealth Care Alliance Transitions of Care at 855-811-3467
+MassHealth Enrollment Center 45-47 Spruce Street Chelsea, MA 02150 Fax 617-889-3285 Also fax a copy to Commonwealth Care Alliance at 617-830-0534 Status Changes E.g., when a member meets the MDS significant change criteria or member is changing from short-term to long-term status a) MDS 3.0 a) Electronic submission of MDS 3.0 to MassHealth and fax a copy to clinical coordinator at Commonwealth Care Alliance Transitions of Care at 855-811-3467